 Professor Beebe’s research interests include intelligent digital forensics recovery and retrieval techniques, the use of data mining and machine learning techniques to solve information security problems and strategic decision making involving organizational information security management.
 Her research has appeared in numerous journals, including Decision Support Systems (DSS), IEEE Transactions on Information Forensics and Security, Communications of the AIS (CAIS), The DATABASE for Advances in Information Systems, Digital Investigation and the Journal of Information System Security (JISSEC).
 She has published several book chapters in the Advances in Digital Forensics series.

 Professor Beebe serves annually on several top-tier, international digital forensics conferences.
 She serves on the board of directors for the American Society of Digital Forensics & eDiscovery and is a member of several professional organizations, including the American Academy of Forensic Sciences and the Information Systems Security Association, among many others.

-Information Security (behavioral, managerial and technical issues)
+Cyber security (behavioral, managerial and technical issues)